- Lymph nodes (or lymph glands) are part of your body’s immune system.

 What are lymph nodes?

-Lymph nodes are small lumps of tissue that contain white blood cells, which fight infection.
-They filter lymph fluid, which is composed of fluid and waste products from your body tissues.
-Lymph nodes also help activate your immune system if you have an infection.
+Your lymph nodes (or lymph glands) are small lumps of tissue that contain white blood cells, which fight infection.
+They are part of your body’s immune system.
+They filter your lymph fluid, which is composed of fluid and waste products created by the body’s tissues.

-Lymph fluid is carried to your lymph nodes by lymphatic vessels.
-Your lymph nodes filter out harmful substances and waste products.
-They also contain immune cells that destroy cancer cells and bacteria.
+Your lymph fluid is carried to your lymph nodes by lymphatic vessels.
+The lymph nodes filter out harmful substances and waste products.
+They also contain immune cells called lymphocytes that destroy bacteria and cancer cells.

-The filtered fluid is then returned to your blood circulation.
+The filtered fluid is then returned to your blood.

 If you have an infection or cancer, a lymph node may become swollen.
 If you are concerned about your lymph nodes, speak to your doctor.

-Sometimes cancer can start in the lymph nodes (such as in lymphoma), but cancer can also spread from one part of the body to another through lymph nodes.
+Sometimes cancer can start in your lymph nodes (such as in lymphoma).
+Some other types of cancer can also spread from one part of your body to another through your lymph nodes.

-If a person has cancer, doctors examine lymph nodes carefully to see whether or not they are affected by cancer.
+If you have cancer, your doctors will examine your lymph nodes carefully to see whether they are affected by cancer.
 They can do this by:

-- feeling all the nodes in the body
+- feeling the lymph nodes in your neck, armpits and groin

 - getting scans, for example a CT scan

-- taking a biopsy of the lymph nodes near the cancer, then examining them under a microscope.
+- taking a small piece of tissue (biopsy) of the lymph nodes near your cancer, and examining them under a microscope